 A single tumor has grown into the blood vessels or there are multiple tumors in the organ, all smaller than 5cm.

 There are multiple tumors bigger than 5cm, or the cancer has grown into a major blood vessel, or grown into a nearby organ or outer covering of the liver.

 The liver cancer has spread to nearby lymph nodes, or metastasize and spread to other body parts.

 Diagnostic tools and imaging tests are often ordered first by the attending physician to determine the number, size, location and spread of the cancer.
 Once the staging tests are done, a treatment plan tailored to the patient will be determined.
 The most common liver cancer treatments are:

 In the earliest stages, if the tumor is small and affects only a small portion of the liver, part of the organ can be surgically removed.
 Hepatectomy is only for patients with a healthy and fully functioning liver.
 For those with cirrhosis, or whose cancer has spread extensively in the organ, this is not an option due to heightened risk of excessive bleeding and infections.
-This operation can be done with open technique or laparoscopic liver surgery.
+This operation can be performed by laparoscopy or by open technique.

 This involves the removal of the diseased liver and replacing it with a healthy one from a living or deceased donor.
 This is ideal for those who have a tumor smaller than 5cm, or multiple tumors no bigger than 3cm.
 It is not suitable for those in advanced stages, as the cancer may have already spread beyond the liver.